pr1malbyt3s/SSTS_Disc_Golf/README.md

   - Adding a course
   - Adding a layout
   - Adding a player
   - Adding new holes
 Anytime the database the updated CSV files are submitted to the database, existing entries should not be affected.

 2) Please make a new branch for the following:
   - Updating the existing database schema
   - Adding a new table
 This could break some stuff and be a pain to fix after the fact.
 When you create your new branch and are done with updates, submit a pull request and assign @pr1malbyt3s (Aaron) as the reviewer.
 If the updates are good, changes will be merged and the branch closed.
 Otherwise, some tasks will be reassigned to you for fixes.

 ### Updating the Codebase:
 Please make a new branch for every change to the code.
 The issues queue contains tasks to be completed.
 If a relevant issue does not exist for the change being made, please create one.
 Once your changes are complete and ready for review, please do the following:
-1) Attach the added/altered file(s) to the issue.
+1) Link the issue in the commit message.
 2) Submit a pull request and assign @pr1malbyt3s (Aaron) as the reviewer.
-3) If the updates are good, changes will be merged and the branch closed.
+If the updates are good, changes will be merged and the branch closed.
 Otherwise, some tasks will be reassigned to you for fixes.

 ### Resources:
 Helpful for understanding the schema: